And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 I have to show a photo ID and my voter registration card.

-You you have to do the same thing.
+You have to do the same thing.

-Just I I I have never been, and they know who I am.
+I have never been, and they know who I am.

 I'm expecting when I go in there, I hate you for what you say and get it.

-But I've always had to show my voter I my voter registration card and a driver's license photo ID.
+But I've always had to show my voter I, my voter registration card, and a driver's license photo ID.

 You can do that in New York pretty soon.

-They're gonna set that up.
+They're going to set that up.

 All right.